Your Stats πŸ“Š

 πŸ“– What this stat means

-"Up and Down" means your ball is off the green, and you chip it up onto the green and then make the putt in one β€” so you still make par (or better).
-Your rate: you do this 40% of the time β€” 4 out of every 10 tries.
+"Up and Down" means your ball is off the green, and you chip it onto the green and make the putt in one β€” saving par or better.
+Your rate: 45% β€” about 5 out of every 10 tries.
+You leave a par on the table 55% of missed greens.

 πŸ’‘ Why it matters